max-ieremenko/SqlDatabase/Examples/ConfigurationFile/README.md

 Configuration file
 ==================

-By default the current configuration file is "SqlDatabase.exe.config".
+By default the current configuration file is [SqlDatabase.exe.config](SqlDatabase.exe.config).
 It can be changed in a CLI
 ```bash
 $ SqlDatabase ... -configuration=path\to\sql-database.config
 ```